 \section{Router components}

-Figure {\ref{famtar_router}} presents the FAMTAR prototype router build on top of Linux Debian.
+\autoref{famtar_router} presents the FAMTAR prototype router build on top of Linux Debian.
 The system runs Click and XORP with our extensions as well as auxiliary scripts written in Python.
 Click is responsible for forwarding packets and realizing FFT functions.
 Its routing table is updated by XORP which runs an OSPF protocol.
 Any link cost change in a network triggers XORP functions which results in routing table updates in Click.

 The network monitor collects load information from physical interfaces.
 The monitor changes link costs in XORP for links whose traffic load exceeds the congestion threshold.
-The analysis of link loads is performed once a second.
+The analysis of link loads is performed only a few times per second.
 Therefore, the implementation of this mechanism does not need to be extremely effective, so we implemented it in an external script.